 Unless they’re getting ready for the runway, supermodels tend to make sure their hair is styled quite naturally and is always clean and shiny.
 Whether your hair is long or short you can use inexpensive shine drops to bring out the colour and make it look extra smooth and glossy – simply add a few drops and work them through your hair, starting at the ends and moving towards your scalp before blow-drying.
 Use on frizzy locks as long as you’re careful about the area around your hairline, as adding too much will make your hair look greasy.
 There are many different brands, including some containing organic products only, so you may want to shop around to find one that suits you best.

 Supermodels don’t only wear designer garments, and certainly not all the time.
 Instead, they have developed the knack of combining stylish items from high street as well as designer stores in unique ways.
 To make this work you should aim to include one or two “statement” pieces in your wardrobe – these might be a designer bag, a scarf, a pair of shoes, a belt or a top, for example.
 This means you can dress up the clothes you buy from a great-value online portal, such as for-sale.co.uk, with a little touch of designer class.
+Shop sites like Windsor for copycat designer looks and on-trend pieces to complement your statement piece investments, and click here to find the latest promo codes to save even more on these looks.
 Remember that high street brands often mimic the latest runway styles, and if a celebrity or supermodel is seen wearing an item, it often becomes a must-have part of every fashionista’s wardrobe.
 For example, last year Australian supermodel Miranda Kerr launched the spring range of a well-known high street brand, instantly catapulting many budget-friendly items into the designer frame.

 Looking the part